Sex Addiction – Out of Control Sexual Behavior

 Sex Addiction Treatment for Women

 Given our cultural bias, we typically think of sex addiction as limited to men.
 We also know that while men tend to act-out, women tend to act-in.
 Like their male counterparts, women too spend excessive amounts of time on sex seeking and acting out with the resultant negative consequences.
-In fact, unless identified by the patient, sex addiction is often disguised within the rubric of the other coexisting addictions or labeled as love addiction.
+In fact, unless identified by the patient, out-of-control sexual behavior is often disguised within the rubric of the other coexisting addictions or labeled as love addiction.
 Cross-addictions exist often with body/food/eating related issues as well as drugs and alcohol and other behaviors; there is often a cycling between the out-of- control behavior and an abstinent or avoidant pattern.

 Sexually addicted women as a group show a consistent rate of prior sexual trauma and abuse and their patterns represent a reenactment of their earlier trauma.
 Unlike their male counterparts, where there is a high frequency of voyeuristic and exploitive sex, use of sex workers and anonymous sex, women exhibit more seductive, exhibitionistic and fantasy patterns and use sex for power, control and attention.
 Yet there are similarities, the consequences notwithstanding, which might include pain exchange, compulsive masturbation, infidelity, anonymous sex and trading sex for good and/or services.
 There is often a co- dependence in relationships and/or a co-occurring addiction to love.
 In either case sex addiction is a disorder of attachment and intimacy.